 For multi-pass downhill welds, after the root pass, you can switch to uphill welding to fill the joint with fewer passes and better puddle control.

 The 6013 rods are the easiest rods to use and easy to find.
 Furthermore, even the most affordable welding machines can burn them with DC± or AC.
 They can weld vertically but they have limitations.

 The flux of a 6013 rod creates slag that hides the puddle.
 This prevents you from perfectly controlling the puddle when welding uphill.

 Furthermore, the weld metal is not as ductile and doesn’t have high impact resistance in cold environments as the previous rods.
 That’s not ideal for thick metals.

 Finally, 6013 rods have low amounts of iron powder and cannot deposit a lot of weld metal.
 As a result, you need a longer time to fill large joints.

 As an alternative, you can use 7014 rods, which are like an enhanced version of the 6013s.
-They have iron powder (25%) to fill the joint faster, a stronger arc, and somewhat better puddle visibility.
+Their flux has iron powder (25%) to fill the joint faster.
+They create a stronger arc and offer better puddle visibility.
 But they aren’t as easy to find.

-For uphill welding, you follow the 7018 methods, but the 6013 slag is more fluid, and it’s a bit harder to keep the puddle in place.
+For uphill, you follow the 7018 methods, but the 6013 slag is more fluid, and it’s a bit harder to keep the puddle in place.